-The district has guidelines and actions in place to protect staff, students and facilities in the event of any natural or human-caused disaster or emergency.
-Students and staff receive instruction about emergency procedures and drills and shall abide by those rules and regulations.
+The district has guidelines and actions in place to protect staff, students and facilities in the event of a disaster or an emergency.
+Students and staff receive instruction about emergency procedures and drills and will abide by those rules and regulations.

 School delays and closures:

 Emergency situations occasionally arise which may require school schedule delays, closure, or changes in transportation.
 Therefore, we encourage you to have a family plan covering actions to take in emergency situations:

 Each family should ensure that their current emergency information is on file at their child’s/children’s school(s).

 - What to do if a bus does not arrive